dguzenko/newdocs/docs/zooaksubs.md

 Optionally add the following ones:

 * **Description** - A textarea field that will store the Level description.
-Recommended Element: Textarea.
+Recommended Element: *Textarea*.
 * **Fixed expiration** - A date field that will store the Level fixed expiration date.
-The stored value should be formated as 0000-00-00 00:00:00.
-Recommended Element: Date.
+The stored value should be formated as *0000-00-00 00:00:00*.
+Recommended Element: *Date*.
 * **Forever** - A boolean field that will store the Level forever statement value.
 The stored value should be boolean (0 or 1).
-Recommended Element: Select or Radio.
+Recommended Element: *Select* or *Radio*.
 * **Sign-up fee** - A text field that will store the Level Sign-up fee.
-The stored value should be formated as 000.00.
-Recommended Element: Text Pro, will allow you to control the charachters limit.
+The stored value should be formated as *000.00*.
+Recommended Element: *Text Pro*, will allow you to control the charachters limit.
 * **Order Text** - A textarea field that will store the text displayed when the User's subscription has been completed successfully.
-Recommended Element: Textarea.
+Recommended Element: *Textarea*.
 * **Cancel Text** - A textarea field that will store the text displayed when the User's subscription has NOT been completed successfully.
-Recommended Element: Textarea.
+Recommended Element: *Textarea*.
 * **Forbid renewals** - A boolean field that will store the Level Forbid renewals statement value.
 The stored value should be boolean (0 or 1).
-Recommended Element: Select or Radio.
+Recommended Element: *Select* or *Radio*.
 * **Recurring** - A boolean field that will store the Level recurring statement value.
 The stored value should be boolean (0 or 1).
-Recommended Element: Select or Radio.
+Recommended Element: *Select* or *Radio*.
 * **First expiration notification** - A text field that will store the Level First expiration notification (days).
 Only integrer value is allowed.
-Recommended Element: Text Pro, will allow you to control the charachters input.
+Recommended Element: *Text Pro*, will allow you to control the charachters input.
 * **Second expiration notification** - A text field that will store the Level Second expiration notification (days).
 Only integrer value is allowed.
-Recommended Element: Text Pro, will allow you to control the charachters input.
+Recommended Element: *Text Pro*, will allow you to control the charachters input.

 For more information on Level fields please review the [official Akeeba Subscription docs](https://www.akeebabackup.com/documentation/akeeba-subscriptions/subscription-levels.html).